Content Information

 $400 - $370 = $30. $30 is the payment amount for the week.

-Vacation pay that is paid out after a separation from employment is reportable for the first 5 workdays following the last day worked.
-Vacation pay is applied to an 8-hour work day and a 5-day work week, Monday through Friday.
-If you received less than 5 days of vacation pay, you should report the amount that you received or will receive.
+Vacation pay received after leaving a job must be reported for the first 5 workdays following your last day of work.
+Vacation pay is based on an 8-hour workday and a 5-day work week (Monday through Friday).
+If you receive less than 5 days of vacation pay, report the amount you received or will receive.

-See the instructions below on how to report vacation pay.
+Follow the instructions below to report vacation pay.

 If you received less than 5 days of vacation pay after a separation from employment, you should report the amount that you received or will receive.